codethirteen/codethirteen/README.md

 ### I'm a UX Practitioner based in Tulsa, OK, focused on #CivicTech and #DesignForGood.
-My interests include anything to do with aviation and future transport methods, with an emphasis on how we can create a sustainable way of living on our planet.
+My interests include anything to do with cybersecurity, aviation, and future transport methods, with an emphasis on how we can create a safe and sustainable way of living on our planet.

 I can assist your work by using my UX skillset to set you up for success _before_ you begin expensive development projects or provide UX audits for existing projects, to help identify areas of improvement, and reduce the cost of redevelopment.